MichaelCereda/CMYKProjectManager/README.md

 Changes
 -------
+> @2010-02-15
+> Fixed the "Click on directory" error, now clicking on a directory just open the Treeview

 > @2009-08-06
 > Added Show in default file browser.
 > Now you can "jump" directly to the project folder in your default file browser